 - Check the social media pages:

 Most importantly, the ‘about’ tab on their Facebook Page.
-With a little luck, there will be more details there.
+With a little luck, there will be more contact details there.
 Sometimes you can even find a reference to the page’s owner there.
 Look for it on the bottom right hand side.

 - Use Facebook’s new graph search: